Darbyshire64/CatEye-Keychain/README.md

 It takes a 3V Coin Battery. this is fed to an LDR witch controls a transistor that turns on or off the Two LEDs in the cats eyes.

+# Pictures

+  Some Pictures of the PCB Diagram & Schematics and a 3D Version of the PCB however due to some isssues with my Ki cad install commponennts do not apear in 3d however can actually fit on there.

+## PCB

+PCB Diagram

+Schematic

+3D View

 # BOM

 Here's A Quick List of what i need for my PCB.